Reports and Campaigns

-We supported and helped to campaign for Jeremy Corbyn's aim of delivering anti-austerity and anti-war policies in a transformed Labour Party and we helped his two campaigns for election as Labour leader - including by our members calling for a vote for him among Labour-affiliated trade unionists.
+We supported and helped to campaign for Jeremy Corbyn's aim of delivering anti-austerity and anti-war policies in a transformed Labour Party and we backed his two campaigns for election as Labour leader - including by our members calling for a vote for him among Labour-affiliated trade unionists.

 In essence the struggle taking place in the Labour Party is about in which classes' interests it is going to act - the working class and middle class majority in society with little hope for the future, or the top 1%?

 The pro-capitalist wing of Labour still dominates the Parliamentary Labour Party and the Labour-led councils and it still controls much of the Labour Party machine.